konomu/lagrange-personal/_posts/2024-08-24-wa-ga-subordination.md

 # <a name="subj-subord" style="text-decoration: none; pointer-events: none;">The Subject in Subordinate Clauses

 The method for choosing は vs. が in the main clause is generally the same one used in sentences with one clause.
-We will go over this in future sections.
+We will go over the principles governing this in future chapters.
 For now, let's focus on how to use these particles in subordinate clauses.

 There's a general rule that states: when は marks a subject at the start of a sentence with multiple clauses, it usually marks the subject of all of the clauses.[^1] が, on the other hand, usually only marks the subject within its own clause.
 In other words, whatever は marks is relevant to everything until the end of the sentence, and whatever が marks stays in its own clause.